SF60 Super Compost / Soil Improver Detailed Product Q&A

 Why is SF60 sold damp/moist?

 The product contains soil microbes, colloidal humus and water.
 If the product is completely dried, the microbes die and the colloidal humus loses the colloidal property.
-As the product contains water, in line with the Growing Media Association guidelines, we sell based on volume (number of litres) not weight (Kg) in the bag.
+As the product contains water, in line with the Growing Media Association guidelines, we should sell based on volume (number of litres) not weight (Kg) in the bag.
+However, we are an online business and our products are delivered by courier based on very strict weight bands.
+So we state the weight and an approximate litre volume.

 Is SF60 a type of compost?